Musicaldg/LC-GCN/README.md

 learning.
 The field further evolved with graph-based approaches, notably DGCNN (Wang et al., 2019), which explicitly modeled point relationships through dynamic graph construction.

+#### 1.2.2 GNN Over-smoothing
+The over-smoothing phenomenon in GNNs has emerged as a critical challenge, particularly in deep architectures.
+Theoretical analyses (Li et al., 2018; Chen et al., 2020) have revealed that repeated message passing causes node features to converge to similar values, effectively losing discriminative information.
+This issue becomes more pronounced in point cloud processing due to the geometric nature of the data and the importance of preserving local structural information.
+Recent theoretical developments (Zhou et al., 2020) have shifted focus from message propagation to feature transformation mechanisms as the primary source of over-smoothing.
+This insight suggests that addressing feature transformation strategies may be more crucial than modifying message passing schemes.

+#### 1.2.3 Network Centrality in Graph Learning
+Network centrality measures have long been recognized as powerful tools for understanding graph structures (Borgatti, 2005).
+While traditional centrality metrics focus on global network properties, recent research has explored efficient local variants (You et al., 2020), making them more applicable to deep learning contexts.
+The adaptation of centrality measures to GNNs has shown promise in tasks requiring structural understanding, though their application to point cloud processing remains under-explored.

+### 1.3 Contributions
+Our work advances the field of point cloud processing through several key contributions:
+First, we propose an efficient local centrality computation mechanism that captures structural information in point clouds without requiring expensive global computations.
+This approach enables the integration of structural features while maintaining computational efficiency, addressing a key challenge in geometric deep learning.
+Second, we develop a novel feature integration strategy that effectively combines centrality information with geometric features through an adaptive weighting mechanism.
+This design helps prevent feature degradation while enhancing the model’s ability to capture local structural patterns.
+Finally, we demonstrate that our lightweight architecture achieves competitive performance (89.8% accuracy) with significantly fewer parameters (0.27M) compared to standard architectures like PointNet (3.5M parameters).
+These results show that carefully designed structural feature learning can maintain high performance while reducing model complexity.

+## 2 Method
+### 2.1 Overview
+We propose a centrality-enhanced architecture that integrates local structural properties into the dynamic graph convolution framework for point cloud classification.
+Our approach is motivated by the observation that structural importance information can effectively complement geometric features while preventing over-smoothing.
+The architecture, illustrated in Figure 1, consists of three key components that work in concert to achieve this goal: (1) an efficient local centrality module that computes structural importance scores based on both geometric relationships and feature space similarities, (2) a novel structural edge convolution layer that effectively combines the computed centrality information with geometric features, and (3) a multi-scale feature extraction pathway with residual connections.
+The architecture progressively processes point clouds through feature extraction (N×64) and multiple edge convolution layers with increasing receptive fields (r=0.1, 0.2, 0.4).
+This hierarchical design enables the model to capture multi-scale structural patterns while maintaining computational efficiency.
+The residual connections help prevent feature degradation during deep propagation, while the increasing receptive fields allow the model to gradually expand its structural awareness.
+This design enables our model to:

+* Capture multi-scale structural patterns through hierarchical feature learning
+* Maintain geometric fidelity while incorporating structural importance
+* Prevent over-smoothing through adaptive feature aggregation
+* Scale efficiently to large point clouds through localized computations